Lotfy-Mahmoud-Yaseen/Lotfy-Mahmoud-Yaseen/README.md

 # Hi There 👋

 ## 🚀 About Me
-My name is Lotfy Mahmoud .
+My name is Lotfy Mahmoud.
-I'm a Cybersecurity Fighter, and Software Development engineer too love to programming.
-And learning new technologies and teaching others.

-## 🛠 Skills as Security Fighter
+## 🛠 Skills as Security
-CCNA, MCSA, AWS, CEH, OSCP, Python, SQL

 ## 🛠 Other Skills
 HTML, CSS, JavaScript, TypeScript, JSON, C#, SQL Server.<br>